-As part of his professional training he followed a series of workshops among others at Pina Bausch Tanztheater and ateliers by Patrice Chéreau, Katie Mitchell, David Pountney and Manfred Trojahn in the framework of the European Network of Opera Academies.
+Lada began his career in Polish television, and worked for media production houses as a tv director, reporter, copywriter and creative director.
+He went on to study dramaturgy, and to undertake literary research at the University of Amsterdam.
+Currently, Lada advances his research on opera as a fellow of Wissenschaftskolleg – Institute for Advanced Study in Berlin.
+As part of his professional stage directing training he followed a series of workshops among others at Pina Bausch Tanztheater and ateliers by Patrice Chéreau, Katie Mitchell, David Pountney and Manfred Trojahn in the framework of the European Network of Opera Academies.
 Moreover, he attended the Theater Kampnagel International Summer Academy “Performing Politics” in Hamburg with workshops by Philippe Quesne, Forced Entertainment, Nature Theater of Oklahoma, Shermin Langhoff, Mark Ravenhill and Hans-Thies Lehmann.

 Lada has been involved in artistic management of several European arts and culture organisations.
 Between 2013-2016 he held the position of Director of Dramaturgy, Empowerment and Communication and was an Artistic Deputy at the Belgian Royal Opera La Monnaie.
 There he initiated several pioneering projects and launched new formats for outreach and interaction with different audience groups incl. the intergenerational opera Medúlla with music by Björk and a sonic bike opera Finding Song Home by Kaffe Matthews, co-created with Brussels communities.
 He is an advisor to the Dutch Performing Arts Fund in the field of festivals.

 Sharing his experience with others, empowering individuals by means of artistic creation and voicing perspectives that are excluded from the mainstream of the social discourse is an important part of his professional activities.
 He was a jury member of the Music Theatre Now 2018 worldwide competition for innovative opera and music theatre formats that has been organised by International Theatre Institute and was in the selection committee of DasArts Master program of the Amsterdam Theatre School.
-He is a mentor of Future Opera program for young composers by the Bergen National Opera.
+He is a mentor of Future Opera program for young composers by the Bergen National Opera and the ENOA (European Network of Opera Academies).
 Lada has curated the European Opera Days in the Netherlands, the event Fringe Fuel (a creative activism and professional empowerment programme for artists) for the Amsterdam Fringe Festival, and the research and expertise platform United States of Opera (which focuses on the form and function of opera in contemporary society).
 He used to collaborate with the Goethe Institute in the Netherlands where he developed and curated several socially engaged projects, incl. the Euro-Mediterranean Academy for Young Journalists.
 He realised the Kantor Happening Now festival – a series of workshops and lectures in Amsterdam popularising the oeuvre of Polish theater practitioner Tadeusz Kantor.